anoopsarkar/nlp-class/archive/hw_fa2018/hw0.md

 it or work through my [Python tidbits notebook](assets/notebooks/python-tidbits.ipynb).

-## Homework 0: Segment Hashtags and Websites
+## Solve Homework 0: Decipher Babylonian numbers

 Homework 0 is mainly to set up your groups and programming environment for this course for the semester, but to complete this homework you